pdmetcalfe/pdmetcalfe.github.io/_posts/2014-09-29-maxent-as-applied-common-sense.md

 And, behold, the cat is free.

-If our catnapper is a statistical physicist[^rudeComment] and is shouting about ensembles we can of course tell them that
+If our catnapper is a statistical physicist[^rudeComment] and is shouting about ensembles and partition functions we can of course tell them that
 $$
 \frac{\sum_i i e^{\nu i}}{\sum_i e^{\nu i}} = S^{-1} \frac{\partial}{\partial \nu} S = \frac{\partial}{\partial \nu} \log S,
 $$